 The regulations imposed by Prop 65 are stricter than those established by both the FDA and EFSA (European Food Safety Authority), which can create some confusion for consumers attempting to decipher warning labels.

 Certain substances on the list — such as lead, cadmium, mercury, and arsenic — appear naturally in soil and even in water.
 Despite our best attempts to minimize our exposure to these substances, they not completely avoidable.
 Heavy metals are inescapable in our atmosphere and small amounts of them are within virtually all foods that grow in soil.
-As a result, these substances are often found in food and food products such as nutritional supplements.
-A Prop 65 warning does not necessarily mean these substances have been added to the product.
+Some of these substances are often found in food and food products such as nutritional supplements but a Prop 65 warning does not always indicate these substances have been added to the product.

 Are these products unsafe?